Kernel API

 Get the status of the most recent pipeline run for a dataset and asset URLs if available:

-/api/vi/study/{study_id}/dataset/{dataset_id}/pipeline/{pipeline_name]/status
+GET /api/vi/study/{study_id}/dataset/{dataset_id}/pipeline/{pipeline_name]/status

 • Parameters: